KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 Likely future work includes:
 - tuning the current `comparisonWindow` and `distanceThreshold`;
+- evaluating whether the temporary `show similar` mode should remain, be removed, or become a permanent diagnostic feature;
 - exposing more readable diagnostics for why a symbol was included or excluded;
 - optional display of distance-to-BTC / distance-to-ETH values;
 - expanding screening logic beyond the current single distance rule;